XodiumSoftware/xCAD/.devcontainer/README.md

 2. Open XQuartz and then select `Preferences`.
 3. Go to the `Security` tab and ensure `Allow connections from network clients` is checked.
 4. Restart your machine to ensure the changes take effect.
-5. In the `devcontainer.json`, replace the args in the list of `"runArgs": [...]` with the following:
-   `"--net=host", "-e=DISPLAY=host.docker.internal:0", "-v=/tmp/.X11-unix:/tmp/.X11-unix"`
+5. In the `devcontainer.json` use the `"runArgs"` for your specific os.
 6. Rebuild the container.

-Please note that the `-v` argument may need to be adjusted based on your specific setup.
-This is a general guide and may not work for all configurations.
-Always ensure to follow best security practices when modifying Docker configurations.